contao/docs/docs/manual/guides/manager-theme.en.md

 ---
-title: "Create a Manager Theme"
+title: "Create an installable theme"
-description: "Create a Contao Manager Theme."
+description: "Create an installable theme for the Contao Manager."
 aliases:
   - /en/guides/manager-theme/
 weight: 100